University Wits: Characteristics

-Edward Albert in his History of English Literature (1979) argues that the plays of the University Wits had several features in common:
+Edward Albert in his History of English Literature (1923) states that the plays of the University Wits "had several features in common": Heroic, and usually tragic themes, which were given "heroic treatment" in a heroic style.

-(a) There was a fondness for heroic themes, such as the lives of great figures like Mohammed and Tamburlaine.

-(b) Heroic themes needed heroic treatment: great fullness and variety; splendid descriptions, long swelling speeches, the handling of violent incidents and emotions.
-These qualities, excellent when held in restraint, only too often led to loudness and disorder.

-(c) The style was also ‘heroic’.
-The chief aim was to achieve strong and sounding lines, magnificent epithets, and powerful declamation.
-This again led to abuse and to mere bombast, mouthing, and in the worst cases to nonsense.
-In the best examples, such as in Marlowe, the result is quite impressive.
-In this connexion it is to be noted that the best medium for such expression was blank verse, which was sufficiently elastic to bear the strong pressure of these expansive methods.

-(d) The themes were usually tragic in nature, for the dramatists were as a rule too much in earnest to give heed to what was considered to be the lower species of comedy.
-The general lack of real humour in the early drama is one of its most prominent features.
-Humour, when it is brought in at all, is coarse and immature.
-Almost the only representative of the writers of real comedies is Lyly.

 G. K. Hunter argues that the new "Humanistic education" of the age allowed them to create a "complex commercial drama, drawing on the nationalisation of religious sentiment" in such a way that it spoke to an audience "caught in the contradictions and liberations history had imposed".

 While Marlowe is the most famous dramatist among them, Greene and Nashe were better known for their controversial, risqué and argumentative pamphlets, creating an early form of journalism.
 Greene has been called the "first notorious professional writer".